tpage000/movie_catalog_app/README.md

 * Add reviews / comments to your movies so you can remember what you were thinking at the time

-* List movies by rating (currently they are listed by rating within each chronological year)
+* List movies by rating only (currently they are listed by rating within each chronological year)

-* Request for a movie brings back all related movies, so that you don't get stuck with the 2014 version of RoboCop

 ----
 ### Bugs / Gremlins / Errors: